sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

-# Sourcegraph monitoring dashboards

-This document contains details on how to intepret panels and metrics in Sourcegraph's monitoring dashboards.

-To learn more about Sourcegraph's metrics and how to view these dashboards, see [our metrics documentation](https://docs.sourcegraph.com/admin/observability/metrics).
+# Dashboards reference

 <!-- DO NOT EDIT: generated via: go generate ./monitoring -->

+This document contains a complete reference on Sourcegraph's available dashboards, as well as details on how to interpret the panels and metrics.

+To learn more about Sourcegraph's metrics and how to view these dashboards, see [our metrics guide](https://docs.sourcegraph.com/admin/observability/metrics).

 ## Frontend